-If you haven't read the article and watched the video from New Hampshire Hostas, about using castor oil to control voles, be sure to take a look at it: http://www.nhhostas.com/organic-vole-control.htm .
-The video is a little long-winded but interesting.
-The mixture formula is on the website as well.
+If you haven't read the article from New Hampshire Hostas, about using castor oil to control voles, be sure to take a look at it: https://www.nhhostas.com/voles-and-mice/ .
+The mixture formula is on their website as well.

 This is prime time to put down castor oil.
 As the ground freezes, the voles start burrowing around the beds to find the tastiest food supply for the winter: your roses!

 So, don't make same the mistake I did and forget to put the liquid soap in your castor oil mixture.
 And good vole hunting!